 This approach to evaluation has four important features:

-- It requires understanding the relevant standards well, i.e. what counts as good in this context.
+- It requires understanding the relevant standards well, i.e. what counts as good in a particular context.

-- It embodies the idea that individuals are responsible for their own learning and promotes more proactive motivation.
+- It supports the students to take responsibility for learning and promotes more proactive motivation.

 - It includes critical self-reflection, an important human quality.

-- It encourages students to improve relative to their own past rather than by being better than others.
+- It encourages improvements relative to one’s own past rather than by being better than others.